Catalogues/Manuals

 For further details of the Clinker Plywood Manual and what it covers click here.

-NEW A MANUAL OF PLYWOOD BOAT CONSTRUCTION FOR LARGER CRAFT
+A MANUAL OF PLYWOOD BOAT CONSTRUCTION FOR LARGER CRAFT

 This manual covers the construction of boats using modern ply on frame techniques - the stitch and tape method of construction is fine for boats below 18' or so although I have used it for larger craft, but in larger boats it gets expensive and is not necessarily the easiest method to use.
 So, for boats over 16 or 18' I tend to use a combination of methods, often based upon a basic framework of slotted ply components - ply frames/bulkheads and fore and aft girders (egg-box construction) and use epoxy only where it is appropriate and cost effective.